lazypomelo/plotlyjs/README.md

       )
   }
 ```
-Multiple lines from a data frame (separate *x* axis definition mandatory for time series):
+Multiple lines in one plot (all columns from a data frame)
+ - separate *x* axis definition mandatory for time series:
 ``` r
 > dt <- data.frame(replicate(5,runif(8)))
 > addGraph(dt,